The purpose of The Greene School’s tuition assistance program is to provide financial assistance to parents

 All tuition assistance awards are need-based.
 The Greene School does not award merit scholarships or sibling

 The School expects that both natural/legal parents will contribute to the cost of education to the best of their abilities.
 The non-custodial parent must file a Financial Statement for Non-Custodial Parents.
-This statement, W-2 forms, the three previous years of 1040 Forms and a signed IRS form 4506-T should be sent directly to The Greene School.
+This statement, W-2 forms, the three previous years of 1040 Forms, and a signed IRS form 4506-T should be sent directly to The Greene School.

 Tuition assistance awards are made on a year-by-year basis, and are not automatically renewable.
 Every year, families receiving tuition assistance must reapply in order to be considered for a tuition assistance award for the following academic year.
 Subject to the other provisions of this policy, The Greene School will strive to continue funding a student who has received tuition assistance, unless he or she no longer demonstrates need or otherwise fails to satisfy the conditions for receiving tuition assistance.
-In general, it is expected that when a family applies for tuition assistance, both parents are employed in order to help fund an independent school education for their children.